miki-saarna/acc-balance-and-transactions-app/README.md

 - Using Express for middleware request and response handling
 - Implementing MongoDB servers
 - Frontend built on React with React router and hooks
-- TypeScript implementing on the frontend
+- TypeScript implemented on the frontend
 - Express CORS package implemented
 - Project deployed on Vercel

+> The API calls to MongoDB servers are meant to assist in adopting a login system to this application, which will be built in the near future.
+Therefore, these API calls perform a frivolous task for the time-being.

 ## How To Use